build-on-aws/bedrock-agents-infer-models/README.md

 - Select `Create function`.
 Then select the `Container image` radio button from the top 3 options.

 - We will call this Lambda function `bedrock-agent-model-call`.
-For `Container image URI`, browse the images, select repo `bedrock-agent-bedrock-agent-model-calls`, then the latest image.
+For `Container image URI`, browse the images, select repo `bedrock-agent-model-calls`, then the latest image.

 - Leave the other options as default, then select the button ***Create function***.